shkwon98/ros-install-scripts/README.md

 ```

 ### 2) Install ROS
-Refer to the Version Description above and install the desired version of ROS.
+Refer to the version description above and install the desired version of ROS.

 **ROS 1**